uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 }
 ```

-Now the `tsconfig.json` could extend this file:
+Now, the `tsconfig.json` could extend this file:

 ```json
 {